britneysaw/britneysaw.github.io/index.md

    High Dimensional Statistical Analysis (A-),
    Case Study in Business and Commerce (A-)

-### Eindhoven University of Technology (TU/E), Netherlands (Feb 2024 – July 2024)
+### Eindhoven University of Technology (TU/E), Netherlands, 2024
 #### Student Exchange Program in Mathematics and Computer Science
 • Took Master level modules in Data-Driven AI and Time Series Forecasting
 • Conducted research on stochastic processes to model emergency response and optimize deployment strategies
 • Achieved 9.5/10 in Financial Mathematics

+---